cabal-club/cabal-ui/README.md

 # cabal-ui
-a library of React components for Cabal clients
+a library of components for Cabal clients